craigprotzel/explorablestories/Schedule/README.md

 	* [Nicky Case - Simulation Tool](http://ncase.me/simulating/) + [JoyJS](http://ncase.me/joy/)
 * **Homework**
 	* READ Chris Crawford Ch.3 “Interactive Storytelling”
 	* CREATE a web-based "outline" for Project #2.
 Please post it on its own Project #2 page by 9PM on Sunday the 14th.
+For the "outline", the idea is that you are just starting to lay out the structure of the experience - i.e. blocks of text, interactivity, placeholder images etc.
 	* WRITE 3 "Feedback Questions" for the class and add them as a blog post.
 	* BONUS (NOT REQUIRED) - [Khan Academy "Intro to JS Drawing & Animation"](https://www.khanacademy.org/computing/computer-programming/programming)

 ### Class 9 (Mon 01/15) - Making A Game
 * Share Project #2 Outline & Feedback Questions
-* Workshop - Making A Game with [p5 Play]((http://p5play.molleindustria.org/))
+* Workshop - Making A Game with [p5 Play](http://p5play.molleindustria.org/)
-* AFTERNOON TRIP: 1:30PM - 4:30PM
-	* IDEO (or other Company)
 * **Homework**
 	* READ Janet Murray “Inventing the Medium” Ch.5 “Building Procedural Complexity”
 	* WRITE a blog post that describes the feedback you received on your Project #2 Outline, what you learned, and what you plan to achieve by Friday